npm package discovery and stats viewer.

 In applications which require high uptime and are constantly being worked on as the development process normally is, developers might find it necessary to reload modules and have their changes take effect immediately without restarting the application.
 Luckily, that's where Heatsync comes in.

 Objects.
-HeatSync only supports importing modules that export an Object.
-Objects are a list of references and on file change, all of the properties of the old imported Object are deleted so that they can be garbage collected and then repopulated with references of the new Object when HeatSync re-imports the module.
-The result is that the return value from sync.require or sync.import will have it's child references updated and these changes are available without a restart.
-All imports of the same module through HeatSync share the same Object reference as if it was imported natively.
+HeatSync only supports importing modules that export an Object.* Objects are a mutable list of references and on file change, all of the properties of the old imported Object are deleted so that they can be garbage collected and then repopulated with references from the new Object when HeatSync drops the require cache of the module and re-imports it.** All imports of the same module through the same HeatSync instance share the same Object reference; acting as a middle-man for require.cache.

 ESM Support